isomerpages/pris-test/index.md

       description: We are pleased to inform that Prison Link Centre Geylang Bahru will resume operation from 1st Sept 2021 and the visit sessions are now available for booking.
-      button: Click for More Info
+      button: Read about visit updates
       url: https://www.sps.gov.sg/connect-us/updated-visit-information
   - infopic:
       title: Vision